Understanding Air Change Rate Per Hour

 – Consider specific needs: Certain environments may require higher or lower air change rates depending on their purpose.
 For example, healthcare facilities typically have stricter requirements due to infection control measures.

-– Evaluate comfort levels: If occupants frequently complain about stuffiness or odors in a space, it could indicate that the current air change rate per hour is inadequate.
+– Evaluate comfort levels: If occupants frequently complain about stuffiness or odors in a space, it could indicate that the current air change rate per hour is inadequate. - What to Do If Your Air Change Rate Per Hour Is Too High or Too Low:

 – High air change rate: If your calculations reveal an excessively high value for the number of changes per hour, it might be necessary to adjust or optimize your ventilation system.
 This could involve reducing fan speeds or adjusting damper settings to achieve a more balanced airflow.